MatthewStoneMBA/MatthewStoneMBA/README.md

 # Hi, I'm [Matthew](https://www.linkedin.com/in/matt-stone-mba/) 👋🏼

 I am a Data Analyst, Data Scientist, and Business Intelligence Analyst.
 I recently graduated with an M.S. in Data Science (Aug '21) on top of my MBA ('20), both from Willamette University, go Bearcats!
 I am passionate about creating and communicating data insights through the use of effective data visualization.
-Through my coursework and real-world experiences, I have an array of projects ranging from developing Dashboards to Natural Language Processing. **Check out my pinned Repos for more information!
-(Coming Soon)**
+Through my coursework and real-world experiences, I have an array of projects ranging from developing Dashboards to Natural Language Processing. **Check out my pinned Repos for more information! **

 * Here's a link to my [Resume!](https://docs.google.com/document/d/1gw_gBMmj1hvEuuvwwN1rY_L9KkJGXKCq/edit?usp=sharing&ouid=109225830212151466913&rtpof=true&sd=true)